 Indooroopilly State High School delivers mental health-related education within the Health and Physical Education curriculum and through targeted extra-curricular programs.
-Early intervention and emergent support is also available for students on site through Guidance Officers, School-based Youth Health Nurse and Chaplain Service.
+Early intervention and emergent support is also available for students on site through Guidance Officers and Chaplain Service.
 When individual students present with mental health difficulties, appropriate school staff will liaise with parents and caregivers and make referrals to, or consult with, external support agencies.
 If appropriate, Guidance Officers will facilitate the development, implementation and periodic review of a Student Support Plan.